|Account Type||Account Level|

 - Copy the Issuer URL and the SAML 2.0 Endpoint to supply when you configure Sumo Logic in Step 2 below.

-- Click View Details for the X.509 Certificate.
+- Right-Click View Details for the X.509 Certificate and open in a new tab.

 - On the Access tab, choose which roles will have access to Sumo Logic.